 Clearing your browser's history and cache fixes 99% of all problems with off-campus database access.
 The most important things to clear are your browsing history and temp files.
 You do NOT have to delete your saved passwords or form-fill data.
 If you've never performed these steps before, this may take a few minutes.

 IMPORTANT: Make sure you RESTART your browser after you've cleared your browser's history and cache.

 Click on the three vertical dots at the far upper right.
 Choose Settings > Privacy and Security > Clear Browsing Data > Cookies and other site data.
 Finally, choose "Clear Data."

 Click on the three horizontal lines at the far upper right.
 Select Options > Privacy & Security > Cookies and Site Data.
 Click on "Clear Data."
 Finally, click "Clear."

 Click on Safari from the top menu and choose Preferences.
 Select Privacy, then click "Manage Website Data."
 Click "Remove All", then click "Remove Now."
 Finally, click "Done."

-These messages refer to potential issues with the Library's security certificate.
-You can safely accept the risks and continue onto the Library website.
+These messages refer to potential security certificate issues with third party vendors that the Library partners with.
+You can safely accept the risks and continue onto the vendor or database site.